asamallab/ReCAnt/README.md

 ## Reference

 This repository is associated with the manuscript:
-Shreyes Rajan Madgaonkar, Shrish Vashishth, Nikhil Chivukula, Vasavi Garisetti, Shambanagouda Rudragouda Marigoudar, Krishna Venkatarama Sharma & Areejit Samal\*, *An extensive resource on chemicals used in aquaculture and their ecotoxicity.* Submitted (2026).
+Shreyes Rajan Madgaonkar, Shrish Vashishth, Nikhil Chivukula, Vasavi Garisetti, Shambanagouda Rudragouda Marigoudar, Krishna Venkatarama Sharma & Areejit Samal\*, *A resource on chemicals used in aquaculture and their ecotoxicity.* Submitted (2026).
 (Preprint available at: *[https://www.biorxiv.org/content/10.64898/2026.01.26.701529](https://www.biorxiv.org/content/10.64898/2026.01.26.701529)*)

 (\* Corresponding author: [asamal@imsc.res.in](mailto:asamal@imsc.res.in))